National Highway 8 (India)

 National Highway 8 (NH 8) is a National Highway in India running from Karimganj in Assam to Sabroom in Tripura.
-It ends at Maitri Setu, a bridge which connects to Ramgarh in Chittagong, Bangladesh.
+It ends at Maitri Setu, a bridge which connects to the R152 in Ramgarh in Chittagong, Bangladesh.

-It is not to be confused with former NH 8 (Delhi-Jaipur-Baroda-Bombay), which has been renumbered NH 48.
+It is not to be confused with former NH 8 (Delhi-Jaipur-Ahmedabad-Mumbai), which has been renumbered NH 48.
 The highway is being constructed and maintained by the National Highways and Infrastructure Development Corporation Limited (NHIDCL).

+Before renumbering, the whole highway formed a part of NH 44.